pdfliberation/NYCEDCprosedatascraper/README.md

 This use regex (in php, but can be any language) get data from the NYC EDC newsletters

-###Process:
+Process:

+First, we extreacted the text from the PDF files using a Mac "Get Text" tool to extract the data.

-A set of expressions was written in PHP to grab the data from textual indicators in the monthly report.
-We focused on the last page of Indicators that did not have charts of data accompanying them.
+Second, A set of regular expressions was written (and then converted to PHP) to convert the data of textual indicators in the monthly report to a csv file output format that can be useful to the EDC team and larger community.

-We analyzed the discrepencies in descriptions from year to year, and created expressions that would consistantly grab that data from PDF files.
-Coverage included 2005-2013.
+We analyzed the discrepencies in descriptions from year to year (to account for the changes in decsriptions/summaries, Coverage included 2005-2013.

-For expedency we converted pdfs to text files beforehand, but this was originally intended to run in Ruby against text returned from Tabula that was not converted into charts.
+Thanks for the opportunity.